Trump claims Middle East countries offered to fight Hamas in Gaza

 Trump often issues similar threats to Hamas.
 But it is not clear what the US or any other force can do to strong-arm the Palestinian group that Israel has not.

-Over the past two years, Israel has killed most of Hamas’s political and military leaders, while also levelling Gaza to the ground and imposing famine on the territory in a campaign that leading rights groups and United Nations investigators say is a genocide.
+Over the past two years, Israel has killed most of Hamas’s political and military leaders, while also killing more than 68,000 other Palestinians, levelling Gaza to the ground, and imposing famine on the territory in a campaign that leading rights groups and United Nations investigators say is a genocide.

 Trump had been hailing the ceasefire, which his administration helped broker, as a historic turning point to bring peace to the region.